aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### Scaffolding

 Setting up a project from scratch can take a lot of time and may become a really daunting process.
-So a reasonable scaffolding may help us a lot because we don't have to worry about setting up a
+So a reasonable scaffolding may help us a lot because we get a working environment with all the libraries connected

 ### Routing